The-Academic-Observatory/academic-observatory-workflows/docs/workflows/doi.md

 Digging into the mechanics of the workflow, there are a number of intermediate tables that are created.
 Much of the time, these are not relevant as the information is better organised in the final output tables.
 However, for specific analysis they may be useful so are included here for completeness

+The primary purpose of these tables is to pre-process some of the raw datasets, creating a new format that is easier to work with downstream.
+In the case of GRID, it adds additional information around county and region from the iso3166 dataset, and for unpaywall it computes some COKI defined logic for OA status types.

+For each of the scripts, they can be found in the following [folder](https://github.com/The-Academic-Observatory/academic-observatory-workflows/tree/develop/academic_observatory_workflows/database/sql)

 ```eval_rst
 +----------------+----------------------------------------------------+-----+-----------------------------------+
 | Name           | Table                                              | PID | SQL File Name                     |